thephpleague/csv/reading.md

 $nb_rows = count($data);
 ~~~

-### fetchAssoc(array [], callable $callable = null)
+### fetchAssoc($keys = 0, callable $callable = null)

 `fetchAssoc` returns a sequential array of all rows.
-The rows themselves are associative arrays where the keys are given directly to the method using an one dimension array.
+The rows themselves are associative arrays where the keys are an one dimension array.
 This array should only contain unique `string` and/or `integer` values.
+This array can be specified as the first argument as

+- a specific CSV row by providing its index **(since version 6.1)**;
+- a non empty array directly provided;

 ~~~php
 $data = $reader->fetchAssoc(['firstname', 'lastname', 'email']);